pephumin/pebinary.net/_clients/CEB2.md

 ---
-title: "Testing your survey"
+title: "Preview your survey"
 section: "clients"
+category: "your-survey"
 permalink: /clients/your-survey/2.html
-category: "your-survey"
-tags: [design, testing]
+tags: [design, preview, question]
-icon: paper-plane
+icon: image
-question: "What is the testing mode?
-Is it similar to pilot test in the traditional research?
-Will my survey be tested with the real consumers / respondents?"
-language: en
-reference: CB2
+question: "While I am designing my survey, will there be a way that I can also preview it from the view of respondent rather than survey designer?"
 ---

-After you have created a survey you can put it into testing mode.
-This allows you to access a live copy of it from the Management Interface.
-You can fill out the survey, and view the results by choosing Test a Survey.
-In order to test a survey it must be set to test mode from the Status section.
+### <i class="pe-anchor pe-fw"></i> The answer

+Shows a preview of your survey.
+You can switch to this tab at any time to see what your survey will look like.
+If you would like to make changes, go back to the appropriate tab and make the changes.
+If you are satisfied with the survey, click the Finish tab or button at the bottom of the page.

-{% include 1/alert.html type = "danger" close = "yes" icon = "exclamation-triangle" intro = "Importance" msg = "Once a survey is moved from new designation to test you can no longer make changes.
-If you just want to see how it will look, not test functionality, please use the preview option available in when editing or creating a survey." %}
+{% include 1/alert.html type = "pe" close = "yes" icon = "exclamation-triangle" intro = "Note" msg = "The Next Page and Submit Survey buttons are inactive in the preview mode." %}